For more news and information, including media contacts, please visit the College Marketing and Communications website.

 The Purple Patcher

 The Purple Patcher, the Holy Cross yearbook published annually by students, is a creative attempt at depicting the unique personality of Holy Cross, with a special section on the graduating class.
 The yearbook is staffed entirely by Holy Cross students and provides training and opportunities for participation in photography, layout, sales, promotion, editing and business management.
 The yearbook office is in operation throughout the school year.
-Students interested in joining the staff are encouraged to contact the editor or the Director of Student Activities.
+Students interested in joining the staff are encouraged to contact the editor or the the Office of Student Involvement.